vijayanajay/st_final/docs/arch_review.md

 **API-001 (RESOLVED):** Dual Interfaces and Documentation Mismatch in `data_loader.py`.
 Two similar public functions (`fetch_data` and `fetch`) existed with disparate feature sets, potentially causing API confusion for developers.
 The officially designed `fetch_data` function in `docs/design.md` lacked the enhanced capabilities of the `fetch` function.
 This issue has been RESOLVED by enhancing `fetch_data` to include all capabilities of `fetch` (column selection, cache control), making `fetch` a thin wrapper around `fetch_data` for backward compatibility, and updating all relevant documentation.

+**ERR-001 (RESOLVED):** Column Name Conflict Handling in `feature_generator.py`.
+The `_add_feature` function did not properly handle column name conflicts when joining features to the DataFrame, which could result in silent overwriting of existing columns.
+This issue has been RESOLVED by implementing proper column conflict resolution that renames columns with sequential suffixes when conflicts occur, with appropriate logging of these actions.

 ---

 ## RESOLVED CRITICAL FLAWS (This Audit)